ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Create Race Manager Server Script

 The race manager server script is going to handle a few different things.
 You will be modifying this script a few times throughout the tutorial.
-In this section the following items will be covered.
+In this section, the following items will be covered.

 - Only start races when the server has players.
 - Move players to the starting positions.
 - Let the players know the race is about to begin and when to go.
 - Keep track of the race time for each player.
-- Stop the race when time has ran out before starting a new race.
+- Stop the race when time has run out before starting a new race.

 Create a new script called **RaceManager_Server** and place the script you created into the **Server Context** folder.
-Before opening the script, you need to setup the custom property for the positions so **Lua** has access to them.
+Before opening the script, you need to set up the custom property for the positions so **Lua** has access to them.

 !!! tip "Script Naming Convention"
     It's good habit to suffix scripts with the type of context they will be placed in so it's easier to find in the **Project Content** panel.
 For example, a server script could be called **GameManager_Server**, and the client script could be called **GameManager_Client**.
 Using this method of naming helps identify the context a script is for.

     With the addition of **Project Content** folders organizing scripts, templates, and materials is recommended when creating bigger projects.

 You want each player to be moved to a random lane position.
-At the same time you need to mark each player in the race to keep track of who is and isn't currently racing because players can join the game while a race is in progress.
+At the same time, you need to mark each player in the race to keep track of who is and isn't currently racing because players can join the game while a race is in progress.

 1. Click on **RaceManager_Server** so it becomes the active object selected.
 2. Drag and drop the group **Starting Positions** onto the **Add Custom Property** button.